 I supposed it is the complete recovery when you find that you have no tongue coating whatsoever, and that your secretions are totally clear (no milkiness), and that you have been that way for several days.

-I hope this "Stay On the Protocol As Long As It Takes Until There Is No Longer Tongue Coating" article has been giving enough information for you.
+I do wish this "Stay On the Protocol As Long As It Takes Until There Is No Longer Tongue Coating" article has been informative for you.
 On the opposite, if you feel this article does not meet what you expect, I highly advice you take my recommended report on cure candida project website.
 Not only will you get the report, but also the support you need, that is what makes it very important for you.